The Crests: Later career

+On August 4, 2017, J.T.
+Carter came together with a new group of "Crests", consisting of 17-year-old Peter Lemongello, Jr. (son of Peter Lemongello) and tenors Joe Rivera (formerly of Earl Lewis & The Channels) and Luis Mercado of The Fabulaires, to perform in an R&B music festival in Indian Head, Maryland, the following day.
+After only one show, Mercado was replaced by D.R.
+Moyer, who had sung with a number of groups including The Platters, The Dubs, The Paragons and The Jarmels.
+Former Jarmels member Ray Orta was also called in as a fill-in replacement for Joe Rivera.

 On December 12, 2017, J.T.
 Carter's Crests performed at The Paramount Theatre in Asbury Park, New Jersey, along with over 40 other groups from the 1950s and '60s, as part of TJ Lubinsky's new PBS TV Special, "Doo Wop Generations" (part of the "My Music" series).
 The special aired nationally in the US on PBS on March 3, 2018.

 The group was featured singing "The Angels Listened In" on the PBS television broadcast, as well as "Step By Step" listed on the CD/DVD track listing.

 On September 22, 2018, J.T.
 Carter's Crests appeared at The State Theatre in New Brunswick, New Jersey on the first ever "Alan Freed Brooklyn Paramount Reunion Jubilee of Stars."
 Also appearing on the bill were Charlie Thomas & The Drifters, Leon Hughes & The Coasters, The Flamingos, The Chantels, The Belmonts, The Knockouts & Kid Kyle.
 Every group featured one original member who actually played at the Paramount.
 The Crests left the stage with two standing ovations and received global publicity.
 At the end, J.T.
 Carter was presented an award as the last surviving original founding member of The Crests.

-On October 23, 2018, J.T.
-Carter announced in an interview on WKHS that he was no longer working with Peter Lemongello, Jr. at the present time, claiming that they had "different interests".
+On October 23, 2018, JT Carter announced in an interview on WKHS that he was no longer working with Peter Lemongello, Jr. at the present time, claiming that they had "different interests".

 As of 2018, Carter was still performing throughout the US and Canada, appearing with Charlie Thomas and his Drifters on occasion.